MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ## Steps

-You can see the [source code](https://github.com/MetaMask/react-dapp-tutorial/tree/local-state-start) repository on GitHub for the starting point of the dapp or check out the final state in the [local-state-final](https://github.com/MetaMask/react-dapp-tutorial/tree/local-state-start) branch.

 ### 1. Set up the project

 Set up a new project using Vite, React, and TypeScript, by running the following command: